 Seattle is located in Washington state in the Pacific Northwest part of the U.S. Those that live there welcome change with open arms.
 There are continuously new trends developing within the unique neighborhoods, and as visitors wander around they will find themselves even more intrigued than they ever could have imagined.
+That is why we came up with this list of the best free things to do in Seattle as well as some of our favorite cheap things to do in Seattle.

 There is so much to do in the city of Seattle, but that doesn’t mean that you need to break your budget during a visit.
 Instead, travelers will find that this is a city that can be enjoyed and loved for less than they think.
 Below are several cheap and free things you can do in Seattle.

-Free Things to Do in Seattle
+The Best Free Things to do in Seattle, Washington

 Olympic Sculpture Park